Make it harder to learn in order to make it easier to understand.

 Obscure?
 Yes.
 Inaccessible?
 Thankfully, yes—because that “inaccessibility” keeps us objective about the story.

 Writers find it almost impossible to think of their characters suffering through any conflict that is not a situation.
-Situation, Activities, Manipulations, and Fixed Attitude?
+Universe, Physics, Psychologys, and Mind?
 You couldn’t find a character that didn’t, at one time or another, consider one or all four of these areas as sources of conflict in their lives.
 Universe, Physics, Psychology, or Mind would never even remotely enter into any of their conversations.

 And that’s just it.